microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/load-testing.md

 Here are a few popular load testing frameworks you may consider, and the languages used to define your scenarios.

+- **Azure Load Testing** (<https://learn.microsoft.com/en-us/azure/load-testing/>) - Managed platform for running load tests on Azure.
+It allows to run and monitor tests automatically, source secrets from the KeyVault, generate traffic at scale, and load test Azure private endpoints.
+In the simple case, it load-tests with HTTP GET traffic to a given endpoint.
+For the more complex cases, you can upload your own **JMeter scenarios**.
 - **JMeter** (<https://github.com/apache/jmeter>) - Has built in patterns to test without coding, but can be extended with Java.
 - **Artillery** (<https://artillery.io/>) - Write your scenarios in Javascript, executes a node application.
 - **Gatling** (<https://gatling.io/>) -  Write your scenarios in Scala with their DSL.